Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

 Using more hints that I asked for, I solved this problem and won't forget the solution.
 That said, if you have the right idea but are just fighting bugs, don't ask ChatGPT --- debug it yourself!
 Add print statements.
 Write small test cases.
 In a real interview, finding and fixing bugs is a hurdle you must overcome quickly and independently.

 Of course, you can't build intuition --- however vague --- without solving enough LC problems.
-When friends ask me for coding prep advice, I always recommend NeetCode.
+When friends ask me for coding prep advice, I always recommend taking the two NeetCode courses ([beginner](https://neetcode.io/courses/dsa-for-beginners/0), [advanced](https://neetcode.io/courses/advanced-algorithms/0)) first and then practicing [problems](https://neetcode.io/practice/practice) curated by NeetCode.
 I think [NeetCode 250](https://neetcode.io/practice/practice/neetcode250) strikes a good balance between quality and quantity.
-Finish them before you and I are in any position at all to speak about intuitions or strategies.
+Finish these before you are in any position at all to speak about intuitions or strategies.
+If you have time, you can also participate in LC [Weekly Contest](https://leetcode.com/contest/) to rehearse the pressure of solving a random Hard problem under pressure (kinda necessary for Google).

 ### Mindset: Connect Problems to Scalable Systems